Sherri010/OperationRoom/README.md

  - See full list of all developers
  - See information about one specific developer
  - Add new developer to the team

+####Step4: Add Partials
+Create a partial in your view to show  all developers information on the page.

+#### Strech goal:

+Add the following functionalities to your Developers controller:

  - edit/update developer information
  - Remove developer from the team

-Test your controller and views before moving to the next section.

-####Step4: Create Project Model
+####Step5: Create Project Model

 The Project model should have the following properties: